ianmaloba/ianmaloba/README.md

 # Hello👋, I'm Ian Maloba:
 ---
-I am an ambitious developer living in Nairobi, Kenya.
+I am an a software and web developer.
 I am highly motivated with a keen eye for detail, always striving to optimize my code and learn more.

 ### 👀 I’m interested in:
+- Software Development
 - Web development
-- Software Development

 ### 💞️ I’m looking to collaborate on:
 I am looking forward to working jointly on projects and I am open to opportunities.